pdenooijer/incident-metrics-course/_slides/slide-deck.md

 📥 Activity in pairs:

-1. Make a list of (fictional) alerts
+1. Make a list of (fictional) alerts from
-   - From the metrics created in the previous exercise
+   - The metrics created in the previous exercise or
    - Your current or previous assignment
 2. Categorize them as:
     - Paging